aimxhaisse/goupics/README.md

 It is possible to run your website chrooted (the process won't be able to leave its directory).
 For this you need to build your website in static.
-Also, your code must not rely on absolute paths, use paths relative to the current directory.
+Also, your code must not rely on absolute paths, use paths relative to the deployment directory.